Serving Victims of Hospital Errors and Negligence in Stamford, Danbury, Shelton, and Bridgeport, CT

 - Undue delay in treating a patient during an emergency

-- Misdiagnosing a heart attack, stroke, drug overdose, or other emergency
+- Misdiagnosing a heart attack, stroke, drug overdose, or other emergencies

 - Failing to address safety hazards in patient rooms or on the hospital floor